sag1v/debuggr.io/content/blog/react-setstate-is-not-a-function/index.md

 Although there is no "event handlers" flow, we can place them under the "dot notation" or "object's member".

 You can look at event handlers that are attached to DOM elements as if the function is a method inside the element’s object, in our case the `button` object.
-We can look at it as if we did button.click() or even btn.countUp().
-Note that this is not exactly whats going on under the hood, but this visualization of the invocation of the handler can help us with the formation of our “mental model” regarding the setting of this.
+We can look at it as if we did `button.click()` or even button.countUp().
+Note that this is not exactly whats going on under the hood, but this visualization of the invocation of the handler can help us with the formation of our “mental model” regarding the setting of `this`.
 You can read more about it on the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this#As_a_DOM_event_handler).

-So what is this in our case?
+So what is `this` pointing to in our case?
 Lets walk through the flow:

 - Is countUp an arrow function? - No.
 - Was countUp called with new? - No.